Menu

 Fact #1

-This will be the eighth Latter-day Saint temple in California.
+This was the eighth Latter-day Saint temple in California.

 Fact #2